-Two Business Day delay of payment suspension: Green and Warning Zones
+Five Business Day Resolution Time: payment suspensions in the Green and Warning Zones

-The purpose of delaying the suspension of an Income Support Payment is to allow Participants two Business Days to contact their Provider, and to discuss and-when possible-resolve the Mutual Obligation Failure before a Participant's payment is impacted.
-This will also reduce the number of payment suspensions Participants' experience in the course of their servicing.
+The purpose of Resolution Time is to allow Participants five Business Days to contact their Provider, and to discuss and-when possible-resolve the Mutual Obligation Failure before a Participant's payment is impacted.

-In the Green Zone and the Warning Zone, a Participant's Income Support Payment is generally suspended two Business Days following the day a Mutual Obligation Failure is recorded in the Department's IT Systems.
+In the Green Zone and the Warning Zone, a Participant's Income Support Payment is may be suspended five Business Days after the day a Mutual Obligation Failure is recorded in the Department's IT Systems.

-Suspension of a Participant's Income Support Payment will not occur if, within those two Business Days, the Participant contacts the Provider and:
+Suspension of a Participant's Income Support Payment will not occur if, within those five Business Days, the Participant contacts the Provider and:

-- the Provider records that the Participant has a Valid Reason, or - the Participant meets a Reconnection Requirement.
+- the Provider records that the Participant has a Valid Reason, or - the Participant meets a Reconnection Requirement for the associated Mutual Obligation Failure.